 Anderson's six-year, $25 million deal was a record at the time for the largest extension signed by a player with less than one season of big league service time.
 Anderson had put up a respectable .738 OPS over his first 99 games with the White Sox in 2016.
-But the shortstop struggled to immediately live up to his new contract in '17, hitting .257 and striking out in more than a quarter of his plate appearances.
-Luckily for Anderson and the White Sox, there's still plenty of time for him to turn things around.
+But the shortstop struggled to immediately live up to his new contract in '17, hitting .257 and striking out in more than a quarter of his plate appearances, but turned things around in a big way two years later, capturing the AL batting crown with a .335 average.

 Paul DeJong, Cardinals -- March 2018 (124 days of service time)

 Cody Bellinger's 39-homer season partly overshadowed DeJong, who placed runner-up in the NL Rookie of the Year vote after slugging .532 and smacking 25 home runs while providing great defense at shortstop, too.
 But the Cardinals certainly did notice, inking DeJong to a six-year, $26 million extension in Spring Training that just topped Anderson's record deal.
 A year later in 2019, DeJong would hit 30 home runs and make his first career All-Star team.

 Julio Rodríguez, Mariners -- August 2022 (141 days of service time)